Miguel07Alm/text2question/README.md

 ### Quiz Generation
 - Input your text or upload a file
-- Select question type and quantity
+- Select question type and customize options:
+  - Choose number of questions
+  - Configure number of options for multiple choice questions (2-6 options)
-- AI generates relevant questions
+- AI generates relevant questions with:
+  - Detailed explanations for correct answers
+  - Page references for PDF content
+  - Helpful hints

 ### Quiz Taking
 - Questions are presented in random order
 - Multiple choice options are shuffled for better learning
-- Immediate feedback on answers
+- Immediate feedback includes:
+  - Correct/incorrect indication
+  - Detailed explanation of the correct answer
+  - Page reference for further reading (when available)
 - Option to retake quiz with reshuffled questions

 ### Sharing